samiul272/samiul272.github.io/_pages/about.md

 scholar:
   sort_by: year
-  order: ascending  # can be either "ascending" or "descending"
+  order: descending  # can be either "ascending" or "descending"

 profile:
   align: right